SEKOIA-IO/documentation/docs/integrations/log_auditbeat_linux.md

 ## Overview

-Auditbeat communicates directly with the Linux audit framework, collects the same data as auditd then the data can be stored locally on a JSON format before beeing sent to a log concentrator.
+Auditbeat communicates directly with the Linux audit framework, collects the same data as auditd then the data can be stored in JSON inside a log file before being sent to a log concentrator.

 ## AuditBeat logs